Ridge Regularized Estimation of VAR Models for Inference

 \paragraph{Setup A.}

-Simulations with the DGP of \cite{kilianHowReliableAre2011}, presented in Table \ref{table:tab:ir_cover_length_1}, highlight the core advantages of applying ridge when performing inference.
-Focusing on estimator $\hat{\bm{\beta}}^R$, it is easy to see that CI coverage is actually higher than the least-squares counterpart in all situations.
+Simulations with the DGP of \cite{kilianHowReliableAre2011}, presented in Tables \ref{table:tab:ir_cover_1} and \ref{table:tab:ir_length_1}, highlight some of the advantages of applying ridge when performing inference.
+Focusing on estimator $\hat{\bm{\beta}}^R$, it is clear that CI coverage is in fact higher than the intervals obtained by least squares estimation in all situations.
 At impact, ridge CIs are larger than the LS baseline, but they shrink as horizons increase.
-Thus, when impulse responses revert relatively quickly to zero, ridge can effectively reduce length while preserving coverage.
-As discussed in Section \ref{section:Ridge_Shrinkage}, these gains are inherently local to the DGP -- shrinkage to zero at deep lags embodies correct prior knowledge.
-For Bayesian estimators, one can note that quantile intervals at small horizons tend to be shorter compared to least-squares and ridge methods.
+Thus, is IRFs revert relatively quickly to zero, ridge can effectively reduce length while preserving coverage.
+As discussed in Section \ref{section:ridge_shrinkage}, these gains are inherently local to the DGP -- shrinkage to zero at deep lags embodies correct prior knowledge of a weakly persistent process.
+For Bayesian estimators, one can note that quantile intervals at small horizons tend to be shorter compared to least squares and ridge methods.

 \paragraph{Setup B.}